muzaffar401/bg-remover-app/README.md

 ### 💡 Modern UI/UX
 - Responsive, clean, and intuitive interface.
-- Real-time loader/spinner and progress bar during processing.
+- Real-time loader/spinner in the processed image panel during processing.
+- Progress bar for additional feedback.
 - Works great on desktop and mobile.

 ---